Relationships

 Although Hatsu collaborates with the Scions, she is not particularly close to them and spends as much time away as possible.
 She knew they could easily be friends, had she allowed herself to be close.
 She is no champion, not one worthy enough to follow anyway.
 She feels guilt for putting distance between them.
 A part of her knew she would betray them in favor of the past she had been seeking.
 If they knew how she felt, would they still be friends?

 Hatsu met Hancock during the events of the Bloody Banquet.
-It was "all hands on deck" for Lolorito, leaving Hancock around to observe the proceedings.
-His eyes were obscured and he was dressed as an Ul'dahn, giving him a sinister presence.
+With eyes obscured and dressed as an Ul'dahn, he had an hedonistic air and sinister presence.
 One of the Crystal Braves attempted to hide the poison on her but during the struggle, Hancock stepped in and warned him that the plan would fall through if there was evidence she was mishandled.
 Hatsu looked at him desperately for help and asked him to wait but Hancock gave her a look that was hard to read and left.

 Shortly after the Scions moved into the East Aldenard Trading Company as their temporary base, Hatsu began to study maps of housing districts in her spare time.
-She intended to find places to live all over the world in the hopes of finding the home she remembered.
-By now, the obsession to return "home" has preoccupied much of her waking thoughts.
+Since the awakening of her Echo and much like her Ascian brethren, she felt compelled to chase a past and a home she only vaguely remembers.

-They found camaraderie in each other and often stayed up talking late into the night.
+They found camaraderie in each other and were like "partners in crime" or "aibou" if you will.
 She went overboard; overworking herself, quickly amassing wealth and properties in many locations.
 They begin to spend more time together in and out of the office.

-Hancock wanted to keep his distance; trust doesn't come easily.
-He understood little of how he felt about her and to trust his feelings to anyone was a risk he never needed nor wanted to take.
+While they had fun together, it wouldn't sway Hancock.
+Her ventures were foolish and without purpose, he thought.
+He understood little of how he felt about her and trust doesn't come easily.
+It was a risk he never needed nor wanted to take.
 Relationships are not for those who have to worry that even gifts may be bribes.
-He'd rather curry favors than pursue deeper connections.
+It was simpler to continue currying favors than pursue deeper connections.
 However, being needed was gratifying and putting the Scions in their debt would most assuredly be beneficial.
 After all, it was on Lolorito's orders that he assisted them.
 What better way to keep the Warrior of Light under their control?
-That was what he told himself anyway, and helping Hatsu in her foolish housing venture was just a part of that...right?
+That was what he told himself anyway, and helping Hatsu in her ventures were just a part of that...right?

 But the more time they spent together, the more excuses were needed to justify his actions.
 When there was no longer any need to keep an eye on the Scions, it was under the guise of using the Warrior of Light's image to enhance the company's reputation.
 This was a calculated game of push and pull, lest his improprieties be raised to Lolorito's suspicions.
 And so, they kept their friends-with-benefits relationship a secret for many years but spent so much time together that they were a couple in every way but name.

-There was another matter that intrigued Hancock -- her use of an alias.
+There was another matter that intrigued Hancock — her use of an alias.
 Being familiar with Hingan names, it was immediately obvious that Hatsu was a fake name and the hole in their dossier bothered him.
-How her family escaped Lolorito's grasp was a mystery and he would go through great lengths to delve into pasts unknown even to her.
+How her family escaped Lolorito's grasp during their time in Ul'dah was a mystery to them and he would go through great lengths to delve into pasts unknown even to her.

 Hatsu put much of her energy into restoring the Doman Enclave.
-Having never known Doma before the Garlean Occupation, she set out to make a difference for the past that was her own.
+Having never known Doma before the Garlean Occupation, she set out to reclaim the home that should have been hers.
 It came as a shock to everyone, Hatsu notwithstanding, when a shipment of heavy canvases arrived.
 It came with a message, "Repair their ships for trade and the awnings of their shops for businesses".
-What few people knew was who arranged the donation; Hatsu suspected Hancock himself was instrumental in its inception.
+What few people knew was who arranged the donation; Hatsu suspected Hancock collaborating with Sunsilk Tapestries, was instrumental in its inception.
 Hoping for correspondence, Hatsu carefully checked the shipment.
 Hidden within the cargo was a sizable amount of gil, alongside another message, "For the restoration efforts," all written in Eorzean.
 Even with no name and no emblem, Hancock had intended his message to reach her.

 Once restored, she performed for three days and three nights as part of the celebrations.
-Although Hancock's donation was anonymous to the Enclave, he surprised her with his attendance and brought with him a gift that could never be repaid — a connection and legacy once thought to be long lost.
+Although Hancock's donation was anonymous to the Enclave, he surprised her with his attendance and brought with him his findings; the answer to the mystery of her birthname and the link to her remaining family member.
+Upon the gift of an heirloom, a wrapped tea cake, it would set her towards another mystery.
+Unbeknownst to them, the drinkable antique was the link to Azem and her birthright.
+It would put her in a debt that she could never possibly repay.

 The celebrations were one of the last that they would see each other for a time and Hancock would continue to make donations on her behalf in her absence.

-Sometime later, they sat in the gardens of the Ijin district and Hatsu revealed to Hancock that she had come to understand why she pursued acquiring homes in many places -- she was instinctively looking for someplace she felt was "home".
-It wasn't until she saw Amaurot underwater that she understood she had been chasing something long gone.
-The interior of her houses were built to reflect memories of past lives even though she didn't understand it at the time.
-With this realization, she resolved to spend her resources helping people who have been displaced return home.
+With this realization, she resolved to spend her resources helping others in need, that they would not face hunger and that they too, would have a home to return to; first Doma and Ala Mhigo, then she would set off for Ishgard.
+It seemed her ventures would find purpose after all.
 This resonated with Hancock and even though he wasn't ready to tell her about his past, he had her promise to try not to put herself in harm's way.
 After all, how could she help anyone if she wasn't here?
 She began to feel hope there may still be a place for her in this world.

 When all was said and done...